Last updated: May 2026 · Written from 2 years of hands-on experience — from nearly losing my ZZ plant to root rot to growing eight thriving stems.

 The Beginning (January 2023)

 I bought a 4-stem ZZ plant from Home Depot for about $15.
-The employee told me it was “the easiest plant ever—basically impossible to kill.”
+The employee called it “the easiest plant ever — basically impossible to kill.”
+I put it in a pretty decorative ceramic pot with no drainage hole, in my bathroom corner, and watered it every Sunday like my other plants.
+Three mistakes in one sentence.

 The Disaster (April 2023)